Sorting & preparing your recycling

 - pet food tins

-- glass bottles and jars (lids removed)
+- glass bottles and jars (lids removed and clean)

 |Don't put these in your kerbside recycling